|What are tuxedo cats? What breed is a tuxedo? Are tuxedo cats rare? Famous tuxedo cats Breeds which come in tuxedo|

 You may have heard people refer to their cat as a tuxedo cat.
-The word tuxedo is actually used to refer to the colour/pattern of the coat and not the breed.
+Tuxedo actually describes the coat colour/pattern and is not a breed of cat.

-Tuxedo is a form of bicolour (a cat with two colours), in the case of tuxedo, he is predominately black with white patches.
-Bi-colour can come in other colours such as blue and white, brown and white, tabby and white.
-The name “tuxedo” comes from the fact that the cat appears to be wearing a tuxedo.
+Tuxedo is a form of bi-colour or piebald (a cat with two colours), and tuxedo cats are predominately black with white patches on the chest, throat, legs and face.
+Bi-colour can occur in other colours such as blue and white, brown and white, tabby and white.
+The name tuxedo comes from the fact that the cat appears to be wearing a tuxedo.

 Tuxedo cats are sometimes known as jellicle or billicart cats.
 The name jellicle comes from T S Eliot’s book “Old Possum’s Book of Practical Cats”.

 No, the tuxedo pattern occurs in both male and female cats.

 Tuxedo cat eye colour: